goroya/react-native-felica-example/README.md

 # react-native-felica-example
-Rhis repo is example of react-native-felica
+This repo is example of react-native-felica